brunoeducsantos/robotlearn/_pages/about.md

 ---
 ![]({{ site.url }}{{ site.baseurl }}/images/BrunoSantos.jpg)

- My name is `Bruno Santos` and I am `Autonomous Robotics Engineer` at [Dynium](https://dynium.ai/) developing mapping, perception and localization solutions using LiDAR applied to mobile robotics in agriculture.
+ My name is `Bruno Santos` and I am `Software Engineer for Autonomous Driving` at [Capgemini](https://dynium.ai/) developing perception solutions using Radar applied to ADAS.

 In my spare time, I enjoy learning more about deep learning, robotics, and programming using online-learning platforms such as [Udacity](https://www.udacity.com/).
 Indeed, I enjoy the freedom of online-learning and how it has been helping me to make a transition from Physics to Robotics Engineering.
 The completion of [Sensor Fusion](https://www.udacity.com/course/sensor-fusion-engineer-nanodegree--nd313) and [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) helped me starting the knowledge staircase to my robotics and computer vision endeavour.